 Create a Test Plan on Katalon TestOps CI

-Next, I fill out the information in the wizard.
-After that, I click on the Create button.
+Next, fill out the information in the wizard.
+After that, click on the Create button.
 It’s possible to select multiple Test Environments - the workload will be distributed evenly between them.

-To verify my configuration, I click on the Run button.
+To verify my configuration, click on the Run button.

-I navigate to the detail page of the newly created Job, and it shows that the Agent is running the Job.
-I can monitor the Job via the logs that are pushed on-the-fly by my Agent.
+Navigate to the detail page of the newly created Job, and it shows that the Agent is running the Job.
+You can monitor the Job via the logs that are pushed on-the-fly by the Agent.

 The running execution can also be monitored in Katalon TestOps Center.

-Alternatively, I can also use the Github repository as my Test Project.
-Since this is a public Github repository, I left Username and Password empty.
+Alternatively, Github repository can be used as a Test Project.
+Since this is a public Github repository, I will left Username and Password empty.
 For private repositories, an account with username and password (or personal access token in case they are hosted on Github) is required.